 Explain that students are going to find out how many letters are in

-Next, have each student count their letters and while you
+Have each student count their letters, while you

 listen for accuracy.
 Ask students to tell you what number to write on

-their 2" × 2" paper.
+their sentence strip.
 You may want them to write the number themselves.

-Students then glue their name on a piece of construction paper,
+Students then glue their names on a piece of construction paper,

 Have students look at their neighbor's name.
 Ask, "Who has the

-shorter name, you or your neighbor?"
+shorter name, you or your neighbor?
+How do you know?"
 They can share responses with the

 Students can finish their page for the class book by gluing on a snapshot of themselves or drawing a picture of themselves.